BDUG/l4rerust/docs/build.md

 an image on your host, run `scripts/runqemu.sh` and optionally pass the path to the desired image in `out/images/`.

+The build scripts store version markers alongside cross-compiled binaries (for example `out/bash/arm/VERSION`).
+When the version constants in `scripts/build.sh` change, the updated marker causes the corresponding component to be rebuilt automatically on the next run.

 The build process first compiles the `l4re-libc` crate to provide a static libc for the Rust components.
 The resulting library is made available through the `LIBRARY_PATH` environment variable so that subsequent Rust crates link